godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask2.md

 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

-Compiling and deploying a smart contract on Nervos' EVM compatible [Layer 2](structure.md#layer-1-layer-2) is a process that has a lot of similarity to the process on Ethereum.
-There are only a few small changes that need to be made.
+Compiling and deploying a smart contract on Nervos' EVM compatible [Layer 2](structure.md#layer-1-layer-2) is a process that has a lot of similarities to the process on Ethereum.
+There are only a few minor changes that need to be made.

 ## Task Instructions

-In this task you will take a very basic smart contract written in Ethereum's Solidity, compile it to EVM bytecode, and deploy it to Godwoken on Layer 2.
+In this task, you will take a very basic smart contract written in Ethereum's Solidity, compile it to EVM bytecode and deploy it to Godwoken on Layer 2.

-The code we will be working with in this step will compile your smart contract and deploy it.
+The code that we will work with in this step will compile and deploy your smart contract.
 This uses the original version of Hardhat for Ethereum.

 The instructions will provide a basic smart contract you can work with, but you should feel free to use any smart contract of your choosing.

 ### Prerequisites

-Before you begin on this task you must complete the [previous task](evmTask1.md) to create a Godwoken account on the EVM Layer 2 Testnet.
+Before you begin this task, you must complete the [previous task](evmTask1.md) to create a Godwoken account on the EVM Layer 2 Testnet.
 You will also need the private key and Testnet address from the previous task in order to proceed.
 If you have not completed it, please do so now.

 ### 1. Prepare Your Ethereum Private Key

-You need to extract private key for your **Ethereum** account.
-This private key will be used by the tooling to deploy your smart contract on Layer 2.
+You need to extract the private key for your **Ethereum** account.
+The tooling will use this private key to deploy your smart contract on Layer 2.

-> Note: Never use a private key that is associated with a real account for any of these tasks.
-The following steps will show you how to extract your private key from MetaMask, but you should never do this using a MetaMask installation that you use for real funds since this could potentially leak infomation that could compromise your account.
+> Note: Never use a private key associated with a real account for any of these tasks.
+The following steps will show you how to extract your private key from MetaMask.
+But, you should never do this using a MetaMask installation that you use for real funds since this could potentially leak information that could compromise your account.

 If you need instructions on how to extract your private key from MetaMask, follow the steps in [this tutorial](evmTask5.md).

 ### 2. Clone and Setup the Code Examples Repository

-In this step you will clone the code examples repository.
-It contains material required by this task, and future tasks.
+In this step, you will clone the code examples repository.
+It contains the material required by this task and future tasks.

 Create `~/projects` directory if it doesn't exist.

-Linux/MacOS:
+Linux/macOS:

 ```
 mkdir -p ~/projects